Find Affordable College Courses

 The colleges and universities below are the most popular for journalism majors pursuing an online bachelor's degree.

-Our analysis found Colorado State University - Fort Collins to be the most popular school for journalism students who want to pursue an online bachelor’s degree in the United States.
-Colorado State is a fairly large public school located in the medium-sized city of Fort Collins.
+Our 2023 rankings named Colorado State University - Fort Collins the most popular online school in the United States for journalism students working on their bachelor’s degree.
+Colorado State is a fairly large public school located in the city of Fort Collins.

 Women make up 60% of the journalism majors at the school.